josepablo134/FreeRTOS_TM4C1294/README.md

 as well as the FreeRTOS documentation.
 The _Board_ file includes the routine to initialize the system clock to 120MHz before passing control to FreeRTOS.

+In order to create a new project from this template just select a new baremetal _blinky_ example at _Code Composer Studio_ _Resource Explorer_ to create a new configurated project with driverlib and compiler version, then reaplace the project with this template and build.

+## Notes :

+This template was tested on Arch Linux with Code Composer version 9 and version 10.